 Program Requirements

-In order to earn a bachelor's degree in Integrated Design Engineering (IDE), students must complete the curriculum in the undergraduate major program, as outlined below.
-For up-to-date program requirements, visit the Integrated Design Engineering webpage.
+In order to earn a Bachelor of Science degree in Integrated Design Engineering (IDE), students must complete the curriculum in the undergraduate major program as outlined below.
+For up-to-date program information, visit the Integrated Design Engineering webpage.
 Required courses in engineering, mathematics and physical science are interwoven throughout the curriculum to provide a multifaceted education.
-The degree requires coursework in math and science (a minimum of 30 credits), a core of project-based integrated design-focused engineering courses taught by IDE faculty, a Disciplinary Emphasis (which includes engineering and design content), a selected Concentration (12 or more credits), humanities and social sciences electives, a writing course, and free electives, for a total of 128 credits required for the degree.
+The degree requires coursework in math and science (a minimum of 30 credits), a core of project-based integrated design-focused engineering courses taught by IDE faculty, a disciplinary emphasis (which includes engineering and design content), a selected concentration (12 or more credits), humanities and social sciences electives, a writing course and free electives, for a total of 128 credits required for the degree.

 Disciplinary Emphases

-Integrated Design Engineering students select one disciplinary emphasis (i.e., aerospace, architectural, civil, electrical, environmental or mechanical) and then complete requirements associated with developing competency in that area.
+Integrated design engineering majors select one disciplinary emphasis (i.e., aerospace, architectural, civil, electrical, environmental or mechanical engineering), and then complete requirements associated with developing competency in that area.
 To meet graduation requirements, the combination of engineering core and disciplinary emphasis coursework must sum to 52 credits or more.
 All engineering core and disciplinary emphasis courses require a minimum grade of C-.
-All Integrated Design Engineering students, regardless of emphasis, are required to take the Fundamentals of Engineering (FE) exam prior to graduation.
+All integrated design engineering students, regardless of emphasis, are required to take the Fundamentals of Engineering (FE) exam prior to graduation.
+With the exception of architectural engineering or civil engineering, students are not permitted to double major in a degree program in the same disciplinary area as their IDE emphasis.
+Students are not permitted to declare a minor in the same disciplinary area as their IDE emphasis.

 • Aerospace Emphasis